odysa/EAZA-WEB/README.md

 ## To Do

-- [ ] More friendly smart phones compatible
+- [x] More friendly mobile compatible degisn
+- [x] Add Google Analysis
 - [ ] Course requirement graphs
 - [ ] ...